AgeBK/ak-fine-wine-ts/README.md

 ## Pages.

-The <b>home</b> page lists some the specials that the site has to offer, similar to what you'd probably see online, it's basically a navigation page/entry point for the other 2 pages.
+The <b>home</b> page lists the specials that the site has to offer, similar to what you'd see online, it's basically a navigation page/entry point for the current specials and the other 2 pages.

 The <b>category</b> page lists all the products for a particular category of wines depending what URL you come in on. eg: red, white, 10% off and many more.
 The wines displayed can be filtered, sorted, items per page can be adjusted.